 Santiago de Compostela : The End of the Portuguese Camino

-After 14 days and 280 kilometres, your journey along the Portuguese Camino Coastal Route will be over and you will reach the icon cathedral in Santiago de Compostela.
+After 14 days and 280 kilometres, your journey along the Portuguese Camino Coastal Route will be over and you will reach the iconic cathedral in Santiago de Compostela.
 It’s always a joyous moment.
 I’ve walked into Praza do Obradoiro and gazed up at the cathedral towers countless times and the moment never loses its magic.

 Useful Apps, Books and Websites for the Portuguese Camino Coastal Route